roguedarkjedi/dogcam-ai/README.md

 1. Grab the OpenCV libraries [from here](https://github.com/dlime/Faster_OpenCV_4_Raspberry_Pi)
 2. Install all the required modules `python3 -m pip install --upgrade -r requirements.txt`
 3. Change values in the config.json
-4. Run main.py
+4. Execute Run.sh

-If using the [Corel USB Accelerator](https://coral.ai/products/accelerator/) (Recommended), you need to also install `libedgetpu1-std python3-edgetpu` packages from the Google repro.
-You can get that by following the directions found [on this website](https://coral.ai/docs/accelerator/get-started/#on-linux).
+If using the [Coral USB Accelerator](https://coral.ai/products/accelerator/) (Recommended), you need to also install additional packages for using the Coral accelerator.
+You can get them by following the directions found [on this website](https://coral.ai/docs/accelerator/get-started/#on-linux).

 ## Configuration:
 -----------------